Tuck · Comparisons · Tuck vs Bed Time Baby Monitor Camera

 Tuck vs Bed Time Baby Monitor (2026): Free WiFi/BLE App Compared

 TL;DR. Bed Time Baby Monitor by Ellisapps is a free, no-subscription, no-in-app-purchase iPhone monitor that supports both Wi-Fi and Bluetooth.
 It bundles 18 lullabies, white noise, two-way talk, and a soothing night-light mode — all for zero dollars.
-Tuck competes by adding AI scene understanding, generative lullabies in a cloned family voice, and dedicated cry detection.
+Tuck competes by adding AI scene understanding, a curated lullaby library, and dedicated cry detection.
 Pick Bed Time if free-and-simple is the spec that matters most; pick Tuck if you want AI features and a smarter alert pipeline.

 Published